 Step-By-Step Guide on How to Choose the Perfect Ballet Shoe

 With such a wide variety of ballet shoes available, it can often be very confusing knowing which ones to choose especially if you are just about to start learning.
-There is a plethora of styles available and if you are a novice, you need to make sure that you choose the right ones.
-Most dance schools have a uniform and it’s highly likely that your ballet teacher will require you to buy a particular pair of ballet shoes so it’s best to talk to them first.
+There are so many styles available and if you are a novice, you need to make sure that you choose the right ones.
+Most dance schools have a uniform and it’s quite likely that your ballet teacher will require you to buy a particular pair of ballet shoes so it’s best to talk to them first.
 For those of you who want to get a head start or don’t have a uniform, here is a helpful guide to make sure you choose the best ballet shoes for you!

 Step 1: Type of Ballet Shoes

 There are two different types of soles available with soft ballet shoes – split sole and full sole.